marcelokscunha/aws-devops-essential/4_Lab4.md

     - __Function Name__: select function that starts with `lab4-resources-TestStackValidationLambda-...`

-    - __User parameters - optional__: leave blank
+    - __User parameters - optional__: `DevopsWorkshop-Env`

     - __Output artifacts__: leave blank

 4. Save the changes.
-Result should be:
+The result should be:

 ![3-1](./img/Lab4-Stage-3-1.png)
 ![3-2](./img/Lab4-Stage-3-2.png)

-4. Click on the “Release” button again to check the security validations.
+4. Click on the “Release” button again (upper right) to check the security validations.

 5. See that our pipeline has failed.
 Click on “Details” under the action “StaticCodeAnalysis” of the “CFNParsing” stage and then click on “Link to execution details”.